bartelsjoshuac/SAPG/Project Proposal.md

 #### - Configuration items such as lookthroughlimits, referrals (and their ACL’s).

 ## Team Motivation
 #### OpenLDAP has a deep history from the early days at MIT, the University of Michigan, and is the root of every modern commercial LDAP implementation that serves as the core of an Identity and Access Management suite.
 Nearly every commercial implementation available today shows signs of its OpenLDAP roots, beginning with Netscape Directory Sever (iPlanet, Sun One, Oracle)   The OpenLDAP Foundation was founded in 1998 during the iPlanet ays.
 LDAP has been and will continue to be the foundation in SSP and IdM environments for the foreseeable future.
-One team member has experience with every commercial OpenLDAP implementation available, but never OpenLDAP, but the rest of the team was not familiar with LDAP.
+While LDAP protocol is used by most people on a day to day basis, many are unfamiliar with its functionality at an architectural and security level.
+One team member has experience with nearly every commercial OpenLDAP implementation available, but never OpenLDAP, but the rest of the team was not familiar with LDAP.

 ## Open-source Project Description
 #### LDAP is a protocol that stands for Lightweight Directory Application Protocol.
 A LDAP server can be any database on the backend, but is commonly a database type that is optimized for high performance read access vs. write.
 Referring to LDAP as a server is a bit of a misnomer, but it common use  OpenLDAP derived with early x.500 work down by MIT, the University of Michigan, and Berkeley.
 Several LDAP implementations use BerkelyDB or bTree SleepyCat style backend databases that are a black box to the server component.
 Today popular commercial implementations of OpenLDAP are available as: Microsoft Active Directory, Oracle, RadiantLogic,  CA Directory, IBM Tivoli Diectory, etc.